 Section 9.
 If an office is not filled, the President has the ability to appoint members to any unfilled office subject to approval of the Executive Committee until an election can be held.
 The duties of any office not filled through either election or appointment shall be divided among the existing officers.

-ARTICLE 8.
+Article 8.
 Impeachment of Officers

 Section 1.
 If any officer fails to fulfill the duties of their office, is absent from three consecutive general and/or executive meetings, misappropriates or misuses chapter funds, or fails to uphold the responsibilities of membership, they may be removed as follows:

-A. A special meeting of the chapter must be called to discuss the problem.
+- A special meeting of the chapter must be called to discuss the problem.
 The officer in question must be invited to attend this meeting.

-B. A vote of three-fourths of a general meeting is sufficient to remove an officer from office.
+- A vote of three-fourths of a general meeting is sufficient to remove an officer from office.

-ARTICLE 9.
+Article 9.
 Meetings